Feeds

-Perron can create RSS and JSON feeds of your collections.
+Perron can create RSS, Atom and JSON feeds of collections.

-The feeds helper automatically generates HTML <link> tags for your site's RSS and JSON feeds.
+The feeds helper automatically generates HTML <link> tags for generated feeds.

 Usage

-In your layout (e.g., app/views/layouts/application.html.erb), add the helper to the <head> section:
+In the layout (e.g., app/views/layouts/application.html.erb), add the helper to the <head> section:

 <head>